oranzani/commentaryTB_LA/README.md

 # commentaryTB_LA
-Code for commentary about Tuberculosis Burden in Latin America
+Code for comment about Tuberculosis Burden in Latin America (under review)